Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain: Driving the XY spin chain

+In the following, Floquet theory will be applied to the XY spin chain, where we pay special attention to the structure of the Floquet Hamiltonian.
+The instantaneous XY Hamiltonian is given by

-} with superexchange parameter $J>0$, anisotropy $\gamma \in [0,1]$, and where $h(t)$ is a time-periodic external magnetic field with non-negative average value.
-The spin-1/2 operators $S^{\alpha}_j$, with $\alpha\in\{x,y,z\}$, obey periodic boundary conditions $S_{j+N}^\alpha=S_j^{\alpha}$.
-Performing the customary Jordan-Wigner transformation followed by a Fourier transform to spinless fermion operators $\{c_k^\dagger, c_k \}$ and taking care of the boundary conditions \cite{1961_Lieb_AOP_16}, the instantaneous Hamiltonian becomes \footnote{Details of the derivations can be found in the Supplemental Information (SI), which contains Refs. \cite{1997_Olver_Asymptotics} and also summarizes some results of Refs. \cite{1961_Lieb_AOP_16, 1965_Shirley_PhysRev_138, 2015_Bukov_AIP_64, 2014_Goldman_PRX_4,2014_Lazarides_PRL_112}.}
+with superexchange parameter $J>0$, anisotropy $\gamma \in [0,1]$, and $h(t)$ a time-periodic external magnetic field with non-negative average value.
+The spin-1/2 operators $S^{\alpha}_j$, $\alpha\in\{x,y,z\}$, are taken to obey periodic boundary conditions.
+Performing a Jordan-Wigner transformation and a Fourier transform to spinless fermion operators $\{c_k^\dagger, c_k \}$, and taking care of the boundary conditions \cite{1961_Lieb_AOP_16} (see Appendix \ref{app:XY} for details of the derivation), this instantaneous Hamiltonian can be mapped to